 J. Baylor Myers is the former Deputy Chief of Staff at the US Department of the Treasury.

 Internationally, Baylor was involved in several cross-border initiatives.
-He supported Secretary Mnuchin and Under Secretary David Malpass in the negotiation of the Phase One China Trade Deal and made numerous trips to Beijing as part of the official US delegation.
+He supported Secretary Mnuchin and Under Secretary David Malpass in the negotiation of the Phase One China Trade Deal and made numerous trips to Beijing as a member of the official US delegation.
 In 2019, he helped assemble hundreds of global business and political leaders at the 2019 Peace to Prosperity Workshop held in Bahrain.
 The two-day event promoted discussions on a framework for a realistic solution for peace between the State of Palestine and Israel.

-Prior to this appointment, Baylor served as White House Liaison for just over two years.
+Prior to this appointment, Baylor served as White House Liaison for over two years.
 In this capacity, he advised Secretary Mnuchin on all personnel decisions, and recruited, interviewed, and hired all senior Treasury leadership.
-He was also responsible for coordination between the Treasury and the White House, particularly on the Tax Cuts and Jobs Act of 2017.
+He was also responsible for coordination between the Treasury and the White House, notably on the Tax Cuts and Jobs Act of 2017.
 This legislation was the most significant overhaul of the US tax code in more than 30 years.

 Before government service, Baylor served in multiple roles with Americans for Prosperity, one of the most prominent economic advocacy organizations in the US.
 His policy work and opinions were quoted and appeared in various national and regional news outlets.
 Baylor also worked on two presidential campaigns.